I have always been the ‘quiet one’. The one that doesn’t speak. As a child, I was described as painfully shy and that is

 I almost didn’t start my degree in health – something my manager at the time put me forward for – because I learned I’d have to do several presentations (the last time I’d tried I felt I was going to throw up on the way to college).
-I remember how hopeless I felt when I explained this through tears to my friend and colleague on a nightshift.
+I remember how hopeless I felt when I explained this through tears to my friend and colleague on a night shift.
 I hadn’t really spoken to anyone about this before.
-Ann was a trainee counsellor at the time and her words and reassurance got me onto the course (ironically, as anxious as I felt, my presentations were often one of the best in the class.
+Ann was a trainee counsellor at the time and her words and reassurance got me onto the course (ironically, as anxious as I felt, my presentations often received good feedback.
 Turns out, I’m pretty good at presentation prep; writing and rehearsing – the introvert advantage perhaps!)

 There were still many situations I didn’t feel I could cope with and, like I’ve heard from many quiet people, I didn’t have the self-confidence I needed to cope with everyday life.
 But I’d learned I could be wrong about my abilities; I could deliver the presentation I was so convinced I would fail at and I’d passed my course with flying colours, after all.
 I had hope.